-- 1. If OHA audits a UHA provider or subcontractor or the provider's or subcontractor's encounter claims data, that results in: - a.
-A financial finding of overpayment, OHA shall calculate the final overpayment amount for the audited claims using the applicable fee-for-service fee schedule and recover the overpayment from UHA.
-UHA shall have the right to then pursue recovery from the provider and subcontractors at its discretion. - b.
+- 1. If OHA conducts a PI audit of a UHA provider or subcontractor or the provider's or subcontractor's encounter claims data, that results in: - a.
+A financial finding of overpayment, OHA shall calculate the final overpayment amount for the audited claims using the applicable fee-for-service fee schedule

+- b.
 An administrative or other non-financial finding, UHA agrees to use the information included in OHA's final audit report to rectify any identified billing issues with its provider and pursue financial recoveries for improperly billed claims if applicable. - 2.
-UHA's Contract Administrator and Chief Compliance Officer will be notified via Administrative Notice by OHA of any audit findings of Overpayment and its decision relating to means of and timeframe for recovery.
-Recovery of OHA identified overpayments of UHA's network participating providers or subcontractors, UHA will follow the process outlined in OAR 407-120-1505.
-UHA may appeal an Overpayment determination by submitting a written request to OHA's OPI within 30 calendar days from the postmark date of the Final Audit Report.
-Appeals will be conducted by OPI in the manner described in OAR 407-120-1505. - 3.
-UHA may be liable for up to triple the total Overpayment amount of the final audit report if OHA discovers that a UHA participating provider has continued the same or similar improper billing practices as established, or upheld if appealed, in a previously published final audit report by OPI or has been warned in writing by DHS, OHA, OPI, or DOJ about the same or similar improper billing practices, in accordance with OAR 407-120.1505. - 4.
-If UHA or its subcontractor conducts an audit of UHA's provider or encounter claims data that results in a financial finding, UHA is permitted to keep the recovered amount outside of any applicable federally matched funds which must be returned to OHA. - 5.
+UHA's Contract Administrator and Chief Compliance Officer will be notified via Administrative Notice by OHA of any PI audit findings of Overpayment and its decision relating to means of and timeframe for recovery.
+Recovery of OHA identified overpayments of UHA's network participating providers or subcontractors, UHA will follow the process outlined in OAR 410-120-1396.
+UHA may appeal an Overpayment determination by submitting a written request to OHA's OPI within 30 calendar days from the postmark date of the final audit report.
+Appeals will be conducted by OPI in the manner described in OAR 410-120-1396. - 3.
+UHA may be liable for up to triple the total Overpayment amount of the final PI audit report if OHA discovers that a UHA participating provider has continued the same or similar improper billing practices as established, or upheld if appealed, in a previously published final audit report by OPI or has been warned in writing by DHS, OHA, OPI, or DOJ about the same or similar improper billing practices, in accordance with OAR 410-120-1396. - 4.
+If UHA or its subcontractor conducts an PI audit of UHA's provider or encounter claims data that results in a financial finding, UHA is permitted to keep any funds recovered. - 5.
 Recoveries that are retained by UHA must be reported to OHA on the quarterly and annual Exhibit L financial report, as well as the Quarterly and Annual FWA Reports and the Annual FWA Assessment Report.